-As a kid, when it comes to Fall, I always crave the pumpkin muffins.
+As a kid, when it comes to Fall, I always crave pumpkin muffins.
 Specifically, my parents would go to Dunkin Donuts to get a pumpkin muffin.
-My mom and I would always fight over the top of the muffin because it is the best part!
+My mom and I would always fight over the muffin’s top because it is the best part!
 I wanted to recreate that same feeling but without the food coma.

-What I love about these muffins is the texture as it has that classic muffin taste.
+What I love about these muffins is the texture, as it has that classic muffin taste.
 It is similar to a cake, but a bit denser if that makes sense.
-If you want a richer muffin, instead of coconut oil use grass-fed butter (if not strict paleo) or ghee.
+Suppose you want a richer muffin, instead of coconut oil, use grass-fed butter (if not strict paleo) or ghee.

-As for the add-ins, I want to give you option as everyone is different.
-I am a chocolate addict so I had to throw some in.
+As for the add-ins, I want to give you options as everyone is different.
+I am a chocolate addict, so I had to throw some in.
 If you are a fruity person, the blueberry one is right up your alley!
-And if you don’t like either flavor there are plains ones to0.
+And if you don’t like either flavor, there are plains ones too.

 Paleo Pumpkin Muffins

 - 1 cup Almond Flour

 - 1 tsp Baking Soda

 - 1/3 cup Coconut Sugar

 - 3 tbsp Melted Coconut Oil

 - 1/4 ts Nutmeg